dedpnd/yaradio-yamusic/readme.md

 ---

 ## Installation
-Choose a package that is suitable for your OS and install it.
+Choose a package that is suitable for your OS and install.

 ## Download
 |  Windows |  Linux | Mac  |